 - the Listing Rules

-- Disclosure & Transparency Rules
+- the Disclosure Requirements and Transparency Rules

-- the information required by the Prospectus Rules (before 21 July 2019) and the Prospectus Regulation Rules (from 21 July 2019 onwards)
+- the Prospectus Rules (before 21 July 2019) and the Prospectus Regulation Rules (from 21 July 2019 onwards)

 - company name

-- type of document or date
+- document date

-Prospectuses and disclaimers
+Prospectuses and related documents

-The FCA will upload all prospectuses it approves to the NSM as it is the national storage mechanism for regulatory announcements and certain documents published by issuers.
+We will upload all prospectuses we approve to the NSM as it is the national storage mechanism for regulatory announcements and certain documents issuers publish.
+We are not responsible for any concerns that may arise from the prospectus being made public via the NSM.
 Issuers and their advisers need to consider the implications of prospectuses being available to view online when drafting the disclaimers on the prospectuses.